FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 3. Tell us what your experience starting to learn ROS.
 What is easy to understand and what is difficult to comprehend.

 ***
-The lab today is based on the tutorials on the official ROS guide.
-ROS tutorials are generally good, and the community is in general very friendly.
-However, when I first started learning ROS two years ago, I find the tutorials a big hard to understand.
+The lab today is based on the tutorials on the official [ROS 2 website](https://docs.ros.org/en/humble/index.html).
+ROS tutorials are generally good, and the community is very friendly.
+However, when I first started learning ROS, I found the tutorials a big hard to understand.
 Therefore, I added some of my own sauce to the tutorial and hopefully this will help you understand it a bit better.
 Please ask freely if you run into any question, you should never be alone facing ROS problems.

 ### Source the environment
 You will hear me say this a lot.
 This is very important.
 Without sourcing your environment, your system doesn't know what ROS is.